dushiyu/Mid-price-Prediction-Based-on-High-Frequency-Data/README.md

 Correlation One's repository for this challenge: https://github.com/correlation-one/XTXStarterKit.

+### Files Overview

+1. Market Depth and Order Messages.ipynb
+[python] Transform the data into market depth view, and estimate the sizes of market, limit and cancelled orders.

+2. Data Preparation in Q.ipynb
+[q/kdb+] Data preprocessing and part of feature engineering.

 ### Goal, Data and Metrics
 The goal is to use limit order book data to predict midprice change in ticks ahead